-In the 2022 Financial Year, we continued to undertake the following steps to achieve year-on-year improvement in the key performance indicators:
+In 2023 Financial Year, we continued to undertake the following steps to achieve year-on-year improvement in the key performance indicators:

-- Review and refresh our member program and community program to reflect the changing needs and interests of our members and the Australian community.
-In the 2022 Financial Year, we established the Net Zero Working Group to formulate and deliver the Green Channel Initiative in the 2022 and 2023 Financial Years. - Build and enhance our relationships with sponsors and partners to secure funding to deliver our member program and community program.
-In the 2022 Financial Year, we successfully delivered our NAFCR Series using funding secured from the National Foundation for Australia China Relations in the 2021 Financial Year.
-In the 2022 Financial Year, we successfully secured funding to deliver our Green Channel Initiative in the 2022 and 2023 Financial Years. - Monitor and manage operating costs and identify and harvest operational efficiencies to support net assets and an operating surplus
+- Review and refresh our member program and community program to reflect the changing needs and interests of our members and the Australian business community.
+In the second half of 2023 Financial Year, we facilitated a business delegation to China, the first such delegation in nearly four years. - Build and enhance our relationships with sponsors and partners to secure funding to deliver our member program and community program.
+In 2023 Financial Year, we were pleased to welcome HSBC Australia as a national sponsor and were able to use grant funds from the National Foundation for Australia China Relations to support our signature Green Channel initiative activities. - Monitor and manage operating costs and identify and harness operational efficiencies to support net assets and an operating surplus.
+The work undertaken by our National Leadership Group continued to bring about efficiencies in our operations.